kemosabe102/CKA-Exam-Prep/README.md

 * Authentication
   * Users in Kube
     * Service accounts managed by Kube
-      * These accounts use JWT tokens
+      * These accounts use JSON Web Token (JWT) tokens
-      * They are tied to a set of credentials stored as `Secrets`
+      * They are tied to a set of credentials stored as `Secrets`, which are mounted into pods
+      * Creating a service account with automatically create the associated secret `kubectl create serviceaccount <name>`
     * Normal users managed externally
+    * Anonymous
+  * Authentication is done with
+    * certificates
+    * bearer tokens
+      * currently, tokens last indefintely and cannot be changed without restarting the API server
+      * token file is a csv file with a min of 3 columns:
+        * token
+        * username
+        * user uid
+        * optional group names  # "group1,group2,group3"
+    * an authentication proxy
-  * Authentication is done with certs, bearer tokens, an auth proxy, or HTTP basic auth with username and password
+    * HTTP basic auth with username and password
+      * basic auth file is a csv file with a minimum of 3 columns (same as token file)
   * When multiple methods are enabled, the first module to successfully authenticate a request is used
   * Type of authentication used is defined on kube-apiserver startup with the following flags
     * --client-ca-file=SOMEFILE   # x509 Client Certs - created using openssl
     * --token-auth-file=SOMEFILE   # Static Token File for bearer tokens
     * --basic-auth-file=SOMEFILE    # Static Password file
-    * --oidc-issuer-url   # OpenID Connect Tokens via OAuth2 like AzureAD, Salesforce, and Google
+    * --oidc-issuer-urls=SOMEURL   # OpenID Connect Tokens via OAuth2 like AzureAD, Salesforce, and Google
-    * --authorization-webhook-config-file
+    * --authorization-webhook-config-file=SOMEFILE
-  * `401` error response if request cannot be authenticated
+  * `401` HTTP error response if request cannot be authenticated
 * Authorization
+  * An authorization request must include
+    * The username of the requestor
+    * The requested action
+    * The object affected by the action
+  * `403` HTTP error if the request is denied
-  * Three main methods + two global options
+  * Three main methods to authorize + two global options
     * Role-based access control (RBAC)
       * RBAC is a method of regulating access based on the roles of a user
     * Attribute-based access control (ABAC)